About the Geography and Environmental Science Department

 The Bachelor of Science in Environmental Science provides an interdisciplinary science concentration for students seeking careers in the fields of environmental consulting, research, and science teaching.
 In contrast to the BA option, the BS major in Environmental Science requires students to take a more structured core of natural science courses from a variety of disciplines.
 This degree also requires the student to select either a biological or physical science concentration within the major.

-Both majors provide a sound foundation for the pursuit of graduate education in a range of environmental fields.
+Both majors prepare graduates for work in a range of environmental fields.